Two Way Table Probability

 Q1: What if I have missing data in my two-way table?

 A1: Missing data can complicate the analysis.
-You might need to decide whether to exclude observations with missing data, or to impute (estimate) the missing values using appropriate statistical methods.
+Worth adding: you might need to decide whether to exclude observations with missing data, or to impute (estimate) the missing values using appropriate statistical methods.
 The best approach depends on the extent of the missing data and the nature of your research question.

 Q2: How do I interpret the results of a chi-square test of independence in relation to a two-way table?